gvwilson/sensibleadventures/cloudherd/cloudherd.md

 and changing direction like bats chasing bugs on a summer's evening.

 When they were done, Indy pushed her plate away and reached across the table to squeeze her daughter's hand.
-"You really don't have to come, you know."
+"You can stay here if you want."

 Noxy squeezed back.
-"I know."
+"I know.
+But then who will look after you?"

 They dressed for the cold.
 Noxy took the box of candles from the shelf beside the stairs while her mother carefully wound the embroidered gray scarf of her